aau-itcom-17/Soundalicious/README.md

 Constructor of class question, used in Questions.java
 #### Sounds folder
 All sounds are here
-#### Plugin for StartUpSavingFolder folder
+#### commons-io-2.6-bin.tar.gz
-Plugin that you need to install
+Plugin that you need to install, explained at the start
+#### UserHistoryFiles folder
+Includes text files of user history, "admin.txt" and "guest user.txt" is already there, but will be created again if deleted.
+This is the place where new user .txt files will be created.